-How Windows selects a driver for a device
+How Windows selects a driver package for a device

-When a device is attached, Windows needs to find a corresponding device driver to install.
+When a device is attached, Windows needs to find a matching driver package to install.

-- Downloads any matching driver packages from Windows Update and puts them in the driver store.
+- Downloads any matching driver packages from Windows Update that are a better match for the device than what is currently on the system and puts them in the driver store.

 - Searches for driver packages that were preloaded in the locations specified by the DevicePath registry value.
 The DevicePath registry value is located under the following subkey: